 That’s true that there are some other options also available.
 For instance, the GTX 1660 Super includes 6 GB of RAM, and that’s not surprising because the normal GTX 1660 only comes with 3 GB of memory.

-However, we should also mention that high-end models such as the GTX 1080 Ti and the RTX 2060 Ti come equipped with 11 GB of RAM.
+However, we should also mention that high-end model such as the GTX 1080 Ti and the RTX 2060 Ti come equipped with 11 GB of RAM.
 Still, the difference in performance between these units isn’t simply due to their respective amounts of memory.
 What makes one card faster than another is usually a combination of hardware components rather than just one.

 For example, the 6 and 8 GB variants of Nvidia and AMD budget GPUs perform better than their 4 and 8 GB counterparts in 1440p.
 While it’s true that 2GB more memory does improve performance in games, we can clearly see that in most cases, added memory does not directly correlate to any substantial performance gain.

 It is crucial to point out that while additional video RAM helps deliver a smoother experience when playing games on max settings with textures at high resolutions, it’s by no means a reliable indicator as to whether or not you’ll enjoy the good performance when paired indirectly with other hardware, e.g., CPU and motherboard (GPU Boost 3 technology is utilized by both companies and regulates its performance).

 How much VRAM do I need for gaming?